 There also have been a few reports that intake of glucose has led to an improvement in EPP.
 In addition, the use of intravenous heme (which contains iron) has been found to help improve liver damage in persons with EPP.

 For the most part, there is no particular special diet recommended for patients with EPP.
 A varied well balanced diet with avoidance of excess calories and with assurance of adequate intakes of iron and other minerals and vitamins is recommended.

-Rare Cutaneous forms of Porphyria.
-Congenital Erythropoietic Porphyria.
+Rare Cutaneous Forms of Porphyria.
+Congenital Erythropoietic Porphyria (CEP).
 CEP is a rare genetic disorder characterized by deficient activity of an enzyme called uroporphyrinogen 3 synthase (also sometimes called uroporphyrinogen co-synthase).
 It is characterized by severe over-production of uroporphyrin 1, which is manifest at birth and in the neonatal period.
 There is no particular diet that is indicated or recommended for persons with CEP.
-The same thing may be said of the rare form of cutaneous porphyria called hepato erythropoietic porphyria, which presents in the new born period, as does CEP, but which is due to severe deficiency of uroporphyrinogen decarboxylase (homozygous or compound heterozygous deficiency).
+The same thing may be said of the rare form of cutaneous Porphyria called Hepatoerythropoietic Porphyria (HEP), which presents in the new born period, as does CEP, but which is due to severe deficiency of uroporphyrinogen decarboxylase (homozygous or compound heterozygous deficiency).